What Makes the Best Survival Minecraft Server?

 One of the biggest debates in survival Minecraft is vanilla vs semi-vanilla.

-Pure vanilla servers offer:
+Pure vanilla servers usually offer:

-- The original Minecraft experience
+• The original Minecraft experience

-- No gameplay changes
+• No gameplay changes or plugins

-- Complete freedom (for better or worse)
+• Complete freedom (for better or worse)

-Semi-vanilla servers usually:
+Semi-vanilla servers typically:

-- Keep core survival mechanics untouched
+• Keep core survival mechanics untouched

-- Add light quality-of-life improvements
+• Add light quality-of-life improvements

 Most long-running survival servers fall into the semi-vanilla category, striking a balance between authentic gameplay and long-term sustainability.